12 Easy Ways to Make the World a Little Nicer

 10. Reach Out to People Who Are Grieving

-Don’t act as nothing happened.
-If you don’t know what to do, say you’re sorry and be there.
+Don’t act as if nothing happened.
+If you don’t know what to do, say you’re sorry and be there for them.
 It’s enough that they don’t feel alone.

 11. Help Someone Who’s Clearly Struggling

-Physical, emotional, financial – the last year has intensified many people’s struggles.
+Physical, emotional, and financial – the last year has intensified the struggles of many people.
 No one can fix the world, but you can be somebody’s hero.
 Help get that item from the grocery store’s highest shelf.
-Bring food to a family or elder experiencing financial hardship.
+Bring food to a family or an elderly person experiencing financial hardship.
 Be there to listen if someone has had a serious health diagnosis.

 12. Learn to Say You’re Sorry

-Even if you did not mean to hurt the other person, apologizing can strengthen bonds and help repair your relationship.
+Even if you did not intend to hurt the other person, apologizing can strengthen the bond and help repair your relationship.

 Maintaining courteous relationships should be a priority, whether with family members, colleagues, or the public.
 In any interaction, take a moment to reflect – are you speaking from your true self?
-Are you respecting the other person as well as yourself?
+Are you respecting both the other person and yourself?
 A little self-reflection can help make all our lives better.

 What will you do today to be a nicer person?